Charlotte Evans

 Charlotte Evans MBE (born 29 March 1991) is a British skier, sighted guide and Paralympian.
 She is from Chatham in Kent, and attended Rochester Grammar School and then MidKent College.
 She started skiing as a child at the Chatham Ski Centre, a dry ski slope, moving on to snow at the age of 14.

-At the 2014 Winter Paralympic Games, as guide for visually impaired skier Kelly Gallagher, she won gold in the women's Super-G. She was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to Paralympic sport.
+At the 2014 Winter Paralympic Games, as guide for visually impaired skier Kelly Gallagher, she won gold in the women's super-G. She was appointed Member of the Order of the British Empire (MBE) in the 2014 Birthday Honours for services to Paralympic sport.

-Charlotte skied with several famous people such as Fanny Chmelar.